FairyHmm/Language/Resources/Language learning resources - Matteo.md

 If there are suggestions about what should be in the list, or any advice for how it can be improved, they would be greatly appreciated (contact `matthew965` or `fairyhmm` on Discord).

 ### Notice
-Lots of the information provided regaridng subscriptions is incorrect.
+Lots of the information provided regarding subscriptions is incorrect.
 This will hopefully be fixed soon.

 ### Notes
 - ⚠️: entries with unsure placement